 The fitness professional has the ability to support and progress the work that is initiated with your PFPT.
 They often have more contact with their clients and are skilled in supporting the progression from rehab back to sports or higher level activities.

 I believe that where accessible, pregnant and postpartum people benefit from having both a PFPT and skilled perinatal fitness pro on their team.

 Yup.
 For many many poeple.
 It’s gold-standard, evidence-based therapy with proven results.
 But, like any type of therapy, it’s only going to be as effective as the effort you put back into it.

 If you are ready to take charge of your pelvic health, during your childbearing year or at any time in your life, I strongly encourage you to explore the potential of pelvic floor physical therapy.

 Take a deep dive into HOW to dial in a breathing strategy that will make you feel stronger and more supported in your exercise, kick-start your postpartum recovery and manage pelvic health symptoms.
-Download a copy of The No B.S.
-Guide to Breathing for a STRONG Pregnancy and Postpartum.

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.

 Contact me if you have questions about exercise or pelvic health pertaining to pregnancy or postpartum.
 I work with people locally (Seattle’s Eastside: Redmond, Bellevue, Kirkland and surrounding areas) and online to develop personalized pregnancy and postpartum personal training plans.
 I also offer labor support (doula services) within the greater Seattle-Metro Area.